Joanna Johnson: Education

-In 1983, Joanna Johnson graduated from the University of Southern California with a degree of English literature.
-She graduated from the USC Film School.
+In 1983, Johnson graduated from the University of Southern California with a degree of English literature.
+She subsequently graduated from the USC Film School.

 Career

-In front the camera: first roles as and actress
+In front the camera: first roles as an actress

 Joanna Johnson was born and raised in Phoenix, Arizona.
 She attended USC Film School and, after graduating, pursued an acting career.
 She started acting in small roles on television series such as Riptide, Mike Hammer (1984), and The Twilight Zone (1985).
 She had a first leading role in the terror movie Killer Party (1986).

 The next year she took a role as Caroline Spencer Forrester (1987–1990, 1992, 2001) on the CBS daytime successful worldwide soap opera The Bold and the Beautiful.
 Joanna Johnson starred the original cast in the early seasons of this long-running daily soap opera series alongside, Ronn Moss, Susan Flannery, Katherine Kelly Lang, John McCook and many other actors.
 Her international popularity playing Caroline's role increased every year specially with the love triangles storylines between Caroline Spencer and Ridge Forrester, ending with their expected wedding and some last heartbreaking episodes with Caroline's illness secret and death, where Joanna Johnson showed her great capacity as an actress.

 Johnson's came back starring months later as Caroline's twin sister, Karen Spencer (1991–1994, 2009, 2011–2014), role she played for four years more.
 She also reprised her role as Karen on The Bold and the Beautiful from April 28, 2009, to mid November 2009 and again from late-December 2000 to January 5, 2001.
 Johnson returned again as Karen Spencer role on July 22, 2011, and since March 28, 2012 she was on recurring status.

 Behind the camera: writer, producer, show-runner and director

 In 1993, she took a stab at the music industry with the album Standing In My Rain (1993).
 The record was published by Finnish label Sony Music Entertainment (Finland) Oy.

-Joanna Johnson’s primary focus her career writing, producing and directing: She started as associate producer on the Peter Berg film, Very Bad Things (1998), starring Cameron Diaz and Jeremy Pive.
-She then wrote the independent film The Shrink Is In (2001) starring Courteney Cox and David Arquette, after she created the ABC sitcom comedy Hope & Faith (2003 – 2006) which ran for three seasons, starring Kelly Ripa and Faith Ford as sisters and also with Ted McGinley and Megan Fox.
+Johnson's primary focus is her career writing, producing and directing: She started as associate producer on the Peter Berg film, Very Bad Things (1998), starring Cameron Diaz and Jeremy Pive.
+She then wrote the independent film The Shrink Is In (2001) starring Courteney Cox and David Arquette, after she created the ABC sitcom comedy Hope & Faith (2003–2006) which ran for three seasons, starring Kelly Ripa and Faith Ford as sisters and also with Ted McGinley and Megan Fox.

 Following the cancellation of Hope and Faith Johnson revealed in an interview with Gabrielle Winkel that she was working on other projects such as writing several episodes of the ABC Family show Make It or Break It (2009 – 2012) for which she also worked as co-executive producer.
-In 2012 she worked too as executive producer and witter of Fairly Legal, for USA Cable, and the CW’s series Emily Owens, M.D.
-(2012-2013) starred by Mamie Gummer (Meryl Streep's daughter) in one of her firsts leading roles and by Justin Hartley.
+In 2012 she worked too as executive producer and writer of Fairly Legal, for USA Cable, and the CW's series Emily Owens, M.D.
+(2012–2013) starred by Mamie Gummer (Meryl Streep's daughter) in one of her firsts leading roles and by Justin Hartley.